FrejaITU/2026_PDS_Whales_Also_Have_Skin_Lesions/README.md

 This will output 6 CSVs with feature scores in data/features/

+In main.py, set load_models to True or False

 Run main.py

-This will output the predictions in results/predictions/
+This will output the predictions in results/predictions/ if load_models is True, and output the PKL files and top 10 features for each model if False.